AviatrixSystems/Docs/HowTos/Anonymous_Browsing.rst

 ==============     ====================
 Cloud Type         Choose AWS
 Account Name       Choose the account name
-Region             Choose the region where your VPC is located (ex.
-VPC #1) VPC ID             Choose the VPC (ex.
-VPC #1)
+Region             Choose the region of VPC #1
+VPC ID             Choose the VPC ID of VPC #1
-Gateway Name       This name is arbitrary (ex.
-Aviatrix S2C GW #1: vpc-01-avx-gw) Public Subnet      Select a public subnet where the gateway will be deployed (ex.
-10.1.0.0/24) Gateway Size       t2.micro is fine for testing.
+Gateway Name       This name is arbitrary (e.g. vpc-01-avx-gw) Public Subnet      Select a public subnet where the gateway will be deployed (e.g. 10.1.0.0/24) Gateway Size       t2.micro is fine for testing.
 Enable NAT         Uncheck this box (IMPORTANT)
 VPN Access         Uncheck this box